petehunt/commonjs-asset-spec/commonjs-asset-spec.md

 ### Using `require()` within stylesheets

-Using `require()` within stylesheets is be supported.
+Using `require()` within stylesheets is supported.
 How it will render is based on the resource being required and the packaging system.

 In the reference implementation `require()` only works for images and renders as `url(data-uri-of-image)`.